-You can also email the team for advice or to request an appointment E: iagteam@liverpool.ac.uk T: +44 (0)151 795 1000.
+You can also email the team for advice or request an in-person or online appointment by visiting the booking hub E: iagteam@liverpool.ac.uk T: +44 (0)151 795 1000.

 English Language Centre

 The English Language Centre (ELC) is the University of Liverpool's specialist English language facility for international students.